 Understanding the channel a visitor used to reach your site – and how that compares to other channels – is one of the most valuable reports.
 In the first column of the below screenshot, you’ll see organic search is responsible for the majority of traffic, followed by paid search, referral, direct and finally social media traffic.
 This is great to see, as organic traffic is free and means Google and other search engines understand the value of this particular website.
 Organic traffic is also responsible for the most amount of new users to the site, number of transactions and overall revenue as well.

 If you rely on Volusion’s basic dashboard reporting, you might benefit from studying the traffic and revenue trends by traffic source.

 Direct traffic is not very high on this site, but customers who type in the domain name or have the site bookmarked convert at a rate almost double that of organic search.
 If you rely on Volusion’s basic dashboard reporting, you might benefit from studying the traffic and revenue trends by traffic source.
 Should you invest in a different traffic source or double down on your efforts on a top performing channel?
 Without an ecommerce enabled Google Analytics profile, your guess is really as good as ours.

 The literal answer to this question is found under the Audience>Geo>Location tab, which includes a worldwide map with reported traffic by location.
 Hopefully by now you understand visitors reach a site from various sources, at different times, to different pages and behave differently on different devices.
 Once you have installed Google Analytics and the ecommerce script begin to explore the various reports.
 If something doesn’t add up, chances are you found your site’s next opportunity for improvement.

-If you’d like to learn more about custom Dashboards that make it easy to find favorite GA sections in one place, check out this blog by Natalie Stambro, one of our very talented Marketing Consultants on the team here at Volusion.
-She even included a few Dashboards you can import to your GA.
+If you’d like to learn more about custom Dashboards that make it easy to find favorite GA sections in one place, check out this blog.
+It even includes a few Dashboards you can import to your GA.